 What’s Next, and How Do I Get Started?

 What is going to drive the addition of these sensors to the devices?
 Well, to understand this, I recommend reading this example of how the thermometer made it in the Samsung Galaxy S4.
-It’s going to require openness on the platform providers to include some of these required hooks in their OSs, and sensor manufacturers may also need to write their own driver code to get the hardware manufacturers to put the sensors in their phones.
+It’s going to require openness on the platform providers to include some of these required hooks in their OSs, and sensor manufacturers may also need to write their driver code to get the hardware manufacturers to put the sensors in their phones.
 It’s going to start slowly at first, but competition will heat up (ahem).

-Another interesting way to approach this is by creating the sensor device you need, and then applying for things like Apple’s MFi program, in which you can create AirPlay or Lightning connector enabled add-on devices for iOS.
+Another exciting way to approach this is by creating the sensor device you need, and then applying for things like Apple’s MFi program, in which you can create AirPlay or Lightning connector enabled add-on devices for iOS.
 There are lots of requirements for such a program, so be sure to check if you qualify first.

 It’s clear there are many areas of growth here to pay attention to.
 The best thing you can do is to keep your ears and eyes open right now.
 Take a look at your target platforms and devices if there is a chance you want to access something in the user’s immediate surrounding and help them do their job better.